0Setsuna0/CS7352_Final/cog_diffuser/README.md

 Important:

 - The current baseline in this project imports `diffusers.CogVideoXPipeline`, so edits under `cog_diffuser/diffusers` are what affect runtime first.
-- After pulling source changes, rerun `scripts/setup_env.ps1` or manually install it editable so Python uses the vendored package in `.venv\Lib\site-packages`.
+- After pulling ordinary source changes, no reinstall is needed.
+Rerun `scripts/setup_env.ps1` only if the environment or package metadata changed.

 Do not commit downloaded model weights, generated videos, or Hugging Face cache files into this repository.